Bobby McDermott: Professional basketball career

 The American Gears joined the Professional Basketball League of America in 1947.
-But when that league folded in November 1947, after only three weeks of existence, the Gears players were distributed among NBL teams.
+But when that league folded in November 1947, after only three weeks of existence, the American Gears players were distributed among NBL teams.
 McDermott landed with the Sheboygan Red Skins, with whom he was a player-coach for about a month.
 He scored 138 points in 16 games and coached the Red Skins to a 4–5 record.

-Doxie Moore regained the coaching reins after McDermott left to join the Tri-Cities Blackhawks, where he coached and played for the next season and a half, compiling a 20-18 record.
+Doxie Moore regained the coaching reins after McDermott left to join the Tri-Cities Blackhawks, where he coached and played for the next season and a half, compiling a 20–18 record.
 On the Blackhawks, McDermott continued to be renowned for his physical play, and was tied for the team lead in scoring at 12.1 points per game with Whitey Von Nieda.
 That postseason, McDermott led the Blackhawks past the Indianapolis Kautskys in the opening round, before losing to the eventual champion Minneapolis Lakers in the semifinals.
 The following season, he was replaced as coach by Roger Potter halfway through the year.

 McDermott would next play for the Hammond Calumet Buccaneers, during their only year of existence, and then the Wilkes-Barre Barons, both of whom would make the playoffs of their leagues before being eliminated in the first round.
 His final season playing professionally, during which he was again a player-coach, came with the Grand Rapids Hornets in 1950.
 McDermott was fired midseason after a profanity-filled coaching performance in Casper, Wyoming during which the Hornets lost, and the franchise folded only a month later.

 McDermott died in 1963, due to injuries he suffered in a car accident on September 23.
+He was 49 years old.
 He had been employed at Yonkers Raceway at the time of his death.

 Accolades

-McDermott was the World Professional Basketball Tournament MVP in 1944 and was named the NBL MVP in four consecutive seasons during the 1940s.
+McDermott was the World Professional Basketball Tournament MVP in 1944 and was named the NBL MVP in five consecutive seasons during the 1940s.
 In 1946 the NBL named McDermott the greatest player in league history.
 Collier's magazine chose him to an "All-World" team in 1950.

 McDermott was named to the Naismith Memorial Basketball Hall of Fame in 1988.